SteveJustin1963/16.6-tecBRAIN/README.md

 ![](https://github.com/SteveJustin1963/tec-BRAIN/blob/master/pics/jelly-brain.png)
 ![](https://github.com/SteveJustin1963/tec-BRAIN/blob/master/pics/steps.png)

-The project aims to utilize a simplified version of reservoir computing to process complex input signals such as sound, sight, and touch, and generate a repeating pattern that can be collected and analyzed by sensors.
-Various mediums, such as wobbly objects and vibrating water, will be tested to achieve this goal.
-The repeating pattern expands into nodes and antinodes over different positions, simplifying the complex input signal and making it easier for hardware and software methods to recognize and classify.
-A piezo disk will be used to transmit the signals into the medium, but alternative options may be considered if the resonant frequency interferes.
-The goal is to achieve standing waves that can be collected by receiver piezo disks.
-The project will use custom-made transmit and receive circuits, and an 8-port ADC will be used to run the 8 receivers.
-The use of Mint code and pattern regression will be employed to classify the signals into hash tables that represent the sample data.
-The sample time will be kept short to avoid overloading the system.
-The use of AP9511 may assist in the mathematical work.

-The math behind reservoir computing is based on the theory of dynamical systems and machine learning.
-It involves the use of a fixed, high-dimensional recurrent neural network called a "reservoir" that is trained to output a simplified version of the input signal.
-This is done by adjusting the weights of the connections between the neurons in the reservoir, which are chosen randomly at the beginning.
-The output of the reservoir is then used as the input to a simple readout layer that is trained to generate a repeating pattern.
-The readout layer can be trained using methods such as linear regression or Ridge regression.
+- The project aims to utilize a simplified version of reservoir computing
+  - to process complex input signals such as
+    - sound, sight, and touch,
+  - and generate a repeating pattern that can be collected and analyzed by sensors.

+- Various mediums, such as
+  - wobbly objects and vibrating water, will be tested to achieve this goal.
+- The repeating pattern expands into nodes and antinodes over different positions
+  - simplifying the complex input signal
+  - and making it easier for hardware and software methods to recognize and classify.

+- A piezo disk will be used to transmit the signals into the medium,
+- but alternative options may be considered if the resonant frequency interferes.
+- The goal is to achieve standing waves that can be collected by receiver piezo disks.
+- The project will use
+  - custom-made transmit and receive circuits,
+  - an 8-port ADC will be used to run the 8 receivers.
+  - The use of Mint code and pattern regression will be employed to
+    - classify the signals into hash tables that represent the sample data.
+    - The sample time will be kept short to avoid overloading the system.
+    - The use of AP9511 may assist in the mathematical work.

+### maths
+- The math behind reservoir computing is based on
+  - the theory of dynamical systems
+  - and machine learning.
+- It involves the use of
+  - a fixed, high-dimensional recurrent neural network called a "reservoir"
+  - that is trained to output a simplified version of the input signal.
+  - This is done by adjusting the weights of the connections between the neurons in the reservoir,
+  - which are chosen randomly at the beginning.
+- The output of the reservoir is then used as
+  - the input to a simple readout layer
+  - that is trained to generate a repeating pattern.
+  - The readout layer can be trained using methods such as
+    - linear regression
+    - or Ridge regression.